 Western Australia Road Safety Commission

-The Western Australia Road Safety Commission is one of the few state or territory accident authorities to collect accident data that is identifiable with towing a caravan.
+The Western Australia Road Safety Commission is one of the few state or territory accident authorities to collect accident data that is identifiable with towing a travel trailer.

 This information is particularly valuable to towing safety research, since it focuses on road accidents rather than general insurance claims.